What physical modalities do you provide?

 Before the first session, please fill out the medical questionnaire to provide information concerning your physical concerns and goals.

-The questionnaire gives you the chance to tell me your medical history and what you’re hoping to get from SAM Rolfing.
-I also use FMS and SFMA—two physical therapy evaluation and remediation techniques that give me deep insight into what your body’s functional patterning needs are.
+The questionnaire gives you the chance to tell me your medical history and what you’re hoping to get from SAM’s 2 Second Count Rolfing.
+I also use FMS and SFMA—two physical therapy evaluation and remediation techniques that gives us deeper insight into what your body’s functional patterning needs are.
 Movement patterns determine the function of the individual parts, such as the discomfort levels of the lower and upper back, so improving patterns improves the individual parts.

 What kinds of activities does Rolfing help me do better?